taenyfan/Computational-Physics-Monte-Carlo-Simulation/README.md

 The transmission, reflection and absorption fractions of neutrons for each slab of material was determined.
 The largest transmission fraction was observed for  graphite at 30.74%.
 So neutrons penetrate through graphite best.
-Water had the smallest transmission and reflection fractions, at  0.35% and 19.84%.
-So water is the least penetrative material for graphite and is also the best material for absorbing neutrons.
+Water had the smallest transmission and reflection fractions, at  0.35% and 19.84% respectively.
+So water is the least penetrative material for graphite and also the best material for absorbing neutrons.

 All relevant graphs and results that were produced using the simulation code can be found in the pdf file.